Tuesday, July 29, 2025

 By the way, my husband feels the same way.

 We love you guys and we still love our church.
 The joy I had playing guitar with the team last Sunday was real.
 But so is all of this.
 We refuse to let something like this get in the way of what we feel God is doing.
-We just don't know what to do with our feelings.
+We just don't know what to do with those feelings.

 Saturday, July 12, 2025